 Look at a map, now back to us, we know it doesn’t look like it, but the journey between these two cities, one a central metropolis, the other the romantic hub of the north, is not as arduous as it seems.
-The train from Rome to Venice takes just 3.5 hours, and trains in Italy are comfy, efficient and spacious so you can enjoy a pleasant journey from one part of the country to the other.
+The train journey from Rome to Venice lasts about 3.5 hours on Frecciarossa and Frecciargento high-speed trains, and trains in Italy are comfy, efficient and spacious so you can enjoy a pleasant journey from one part of the country to the other.

 One day in Venice

 Venice attractions are set out in an easy-to-follow trail from Venice station.
 Going off-piste has its delights though – you can wander around quiet and more residential streets and maybe even find a cute neighbourhood bar to enjoy an Aperol spritz in.
 On the other hand, Venice is a veritable maze of back streets and alleyways and you may genuinely struggle to find your way back to the main roads once you veer off them.

 Your starting point is Venezia Santa Lucia train station, which offers a stunning vista from the moment you step out, so to keep you safely on track, or securely guiding you back from heading off-road, here are our best things to do in Venice!